KellyJDavis/kimina-lean-server/README.md

 To release the client:
 - bump the version in `pyproject.toml` and run `uv lock`
-- run the "Publish to PyPI" action on Github
+- run the "Publish Client to PyPI" action on Github

 To release the server:
+- bump the version in `pyproject-server.toml` and `server/__version__.py`
+- run the "Publish Server to PyPI" action on Github
 - bump the version in `compose-prod.yaml` and in Dockerfile
 - run the "Deploy to Google Cloud" action on Github
-- run the "Publish to Docker" action on Github (doesn't exist yet)

 If you change dependencies (uv.lock), make sure to generate `requirements.txt` again with:
 ```sh